georgehanson/laravel-saas/README.md

 If billing is enabled, when a tenant is created using the Tenant service, it automatically registers a customer within Stripe and stores their customer id.
 This is used later on for adding cards, taking payments and more.

+In order to create a plan, we recommend adding the code within a service provider.
+You can use your `AppServiceProvider` or create your own custom one.
+Here you can create an instance of the `GeorgeHanson\SaaS\Plans\Plan` object.

 WIP